-As TUPE employment rights and regulations apply to the newly formed company it is unlawful for a phoenix company to terminate the old company’s employees.
+As TUPE employment rights and regulations apply to the newly formed company it is unlawful for the new company to terminate the old company’s employees.
 This presents a significant challenge for some businesses that are trying to execute a successful pre-pack sale, as the new company may not be able to afford the payroll of the old company.
-Luckily, the UK has employee rights that allow you to file claims against insolvent companies that do not fulfil their employer obligations.
+Luckily, TUPE is not optional and adopting the contracts of existing employees is a matter which must be adhered to in all instances.
+The UK has employee rights that allow you to file claims against insolvent companies that do not fulfil their employer obligations.

 With 75 offices stretching from Inverness down to Exeter, Real Business Rescue can offer unparalleled director advice across the UK.